-Our church was founded by Congregationalists and established on June 15, 1851, eight years before Oregon became a state.
-The dedication sermon was preached by George Atkinson, who later became our third pastor.
+Our church was founded by Congregationalists and established on June 15, 1851, eight years before Oregon was designated as a state.
+The church's dedication sermon was preached by George Atkinson, who later became our third pastor.
 We moved to our current building in 1895.

 In 1960 our church voted to affirm a merger of the Congregational Christian Churches and the Evangelical and Reformed Church, thereby becoming a member congregation in the United Church of Christ.

 As Congregationalists we believe that the spirit arises from the bottom up — from the people— rather than from a charismatic or authoritative leader or from certain mandated belief systems.

 UNITED CHURCH OF CHRIST

 The United Church of Christ (UCC) was formed by a merger of the Congregational Christian Churches and the Evangelical and Reformed Church.
 Although formation of the UCC became official in 1957, our denominational roots and milestones predate the United States itself.
 Consider these UCC firsts:

 - 1620: Forebears of the United Church of Christ prepare to leave England on the Mayflower in search of religious freedom.

 - 1700: Congregationalists take a stand against slavery, publishing the first anti-slavery pamphlet in the new world.

 - 1785: Lemuel Haynes becomes the first African American ordained pastor in a Protestant denomination.

 - 1853: Antoinette Brown becomes the first woman in history elected to serve a Christian congregation as pastor.